Minors and Alcoholic Beverages

 • $500 when committed by an employee or agentIowa Code section §123.50(1)

 Criminal Penalties for Minors

-Following are the criminal penalties imposed by the courts for purchasing or attempting to purchase or controlling or possessing an alcoholic beverage:
+Following are the criminal penalties imposed by the courts for a minor aged 18-20 years of age purchasing or attempting to purchase or controlling or possessing an alcoholic beverage:

-- Second violation - simple misdemeanor punishable by a fine of $500.
-In addition to any other applicable penalty, the person in violation shall choose between either completing a substance abuse evaluation or the suspension of the person's motor vehicle operating privileges for a period not to exceed one year.
+• Second violation - simple misdemeanor punishable by a fine of $500.
+Additionally, the person in violation shall choose between either completing a substance abuse evaluation or the suspension of the person's motor vehicle operating privileges for a period not to exceed one year.

 Iowa Code section §123.47